mehradi-github/ref-jupyter-2510/README.md

 # Machine learning in python

-Using python's libs for machine learning with jupyter notebook.
+Using python's libs (Numpy,pandas,sckit-learn and matplotlib) for machine learning with jupyter notebook.